SciCapt/Monte-Carlo-Neural-Nets/README.md

 ## Overview

-Originally a hobby project meant for learning about Neural Networks and Machine Learning, this has become a novel approach to training neural networks that are on par with models such as the MLPRegressor featured in SciKit-Learn.
-Instead of using methods like backpropagation for training, semi-random (monte-carlo-like) modifications are made to find improvements which means the training can be done quite fast.
+Originally a challenge for myself to make a Neural Network with a unique training style, this has become an approach to training neural networks that are on par with models such as the MLPRegressor featured in SciKit-Learn.
+Instead of using methods like backpropagation for training, a basis of random (Monte Carlo-like) modifications are made to find improvements.

 An exciting extension of this training method is that it can be applied to any machine learning model that simply consists of groups of numerical parameters/coefficients (i.e. the weights and biases in neural networks).